-While there hasn’t been a lot of research about how caffeine mixes with marijuana, Internet commenters have strong, sometimes contradictory opinions about the two chemicals.
+While there hasn’t been a lot of research about how caffeine mixes with marijuana, Internet commenters have strong, sometimes contradictory opinions about using the two mind-altering substances together.

-r/Drugs, a Reddit user, says in the thread Caffeine & Weed are perfect:
+A Reddit user says in r/Drugs, in the thread Caffeine & Weed are perfect :

 After years of smoking I’ve found that caffeine and weed are a perfect mix.
 If i get nicely stoned then drink a strong cup of coffee the effects mix so perfectly.
 I get all the benefits of being high without feeling drowsy on the come down.
 I’ve never met anyone else who likes this combination, most swear it almost “sober them up” but I haven’t found this.
 Am I alone on this ?

-The very next commenter, GolgiAppartus1, has a very different perspective that many Redditors agreed with:
+The very next commenter, GolgiApparatus1, had a very different perspective that many Redditors agreed with: